Meet Vinod

 Over the last two decades, Vinod Joshi has extensively documented indigenous traditions and culture of Rajasthan, the north-western state of India and one of the most vibrant and culturally rich regions in the world.

-During these years, Vinod has played a key role in conceiving and shaping over 40 regional festivals, giving a platform to more than 5000 folk artists.
+Vinod has played a key role in conceiving and shaping over 40 festivals, giving a platform to more than 10000+ folk artists.

 musical collaborations